dlaptev/vzh_bot/README.md

 Vzhuh Meme Generator for Telegram
 ===================================
 **TL;DR.** This is a simplistic [Telegram](https://telegram.org/) bot example.
+The demo is at http://telegram.me/vzh_bot.
 It takes the text sent to it, and sends back an image of a magic cat saying this text.
 To be hosted on Google App Engine.

 ![Output example](https://img-fotki.yandex.ru/get/195771/10605357.9/0_92008_94ebff6a_orig.png)